 Billy Joel and Richard Lewis are from the same stomping grounds in New York.
-Many believe the song’s opening lyric is about the comedian taking up shop in the West to pursue his dream.
+Joel’s song’s opening lyric is about the comedian taking up shop in the West to pursue his dream.
 It’s also been said that Lewis later confirmed with Joel that the song was not about him but rather in general about how many leave good paying jobs to chase showbiz dreams.
 Additionally, this song served as the theme song for the popular 80’s sitcom Bosom Buddies which starred a young Tom Hanks.

-Example Lyrics: “Got a call from an old friend we’d used to be real close.
+Example Lyrics: “Got a call from an old friend we used to be real close.
 Said he couldn’t go on the American way.
 Closed the shop, sold the house, bought a ticket to the West Coast.
 Now he gives them a stand-up routine in L.A.”

 Song: Steely Dan “Show Biz Kids”

 Steely Dany is a band that named themselves after the dildo from the William S. Burroughs’ Naked Lunch so it’s safe to assume they have a sense of humor.
 In their song “Show Biz Kids” the repeated refrain sung by the backing singers says, “You go to Lost Wages, Lost Wages.”
 A line inspired by a joke from Lenny Bruce, where the comedian often referred to Las Vegas as “Lost Wages.”
 Steely Dan weren’t the only creative types influenced by Lenny Bruce as Frank Zappa and Steven Spielberg would sing his praises and Stanley Kubrick even tried to recruit him for the movie Dr. Strangelove.